cloudwego/cloudwego.github.io/content/en/docs/kitex/FAQ/_index.md

 description: "Kitex Frequently Asked Questions and corresponding Answers."
 ---

+> **If your needs cannot be met, please submit an issue on the [Kitex GitHub repository](https://github.com/cloudwego/kitex), and the community maintainers will promptly follow up and address it.**

 ## Kitex Framework

 **Q1: Does Kitex support Windows？**

 * Yes.
 Kitex has already supported to compile and run in Windows since v0.4.0 version.
 And code generation tool support the Windows environment since v0.5.2.

 **Q2: Does Kitex support HTTP？**